vivek-shrikhande/easy-mql/docs/stages.md

 ```EASY-MQL
 LIMIT 5;
 ```

 ----

 ## LOOKUP

 Performs a left outer join to another collection in the same database to filter in documents from the "joined" collection for processing.

 Link to MongoDB [$lookup](https://docs.mongodb.com/manual/reference/operator/aggregation/lookup).

+> [!NOTE]
+> Pipeline on foreign collection is not supported yet.

 ### Syntax